Serenade for String Orchestra

 A complete performance lasts approximately 30 minutes.

-"No sooner had I begun to spend a number of days relaxing, than I began to feel somewhat restless and rather unwell...
-Today I could not bear it, and endure it no longer, and I busied myself a little with designs for a future symphony—perhaps?
-I immediately began to feel cheerful, well and relaxed ...
-This effect proved not to diminish itself with time, and I satisfied my intrinsic need to work—especially composition.
-Now here I am already with designs for a symphony or string quartet; I do not yet know which", Tchaikovsky told Nadezhda von Meck on 9/21 September 1880 .
+"No sooner had I begun to spend a number of days in complete idleness, than I began to experience some sort of indefinable melancholy, and even illness, i.e. I stopped sleeping well and felt tired and weak.
+Today I could endure it no longer, and I busied myself a little with designs for a future symphony.
+And what do you know?
+I immediately found myself feeling well, invigorated and content ...
+Therefore it turns out that there is no better way to occupy one's time and to satisfy one's intrinsic need for work besides compising.
+Now here I am already with designs for a symphony or string quartet; I still don't know how it will end up", Tchaikovsky told Nadezhda von Meck on 9/21 September 1880 .
 He also wrote to Anatoly Tchaikovsky on 21 September/3 October 1880 that he had: "started to write something" .
-By 25 September/7 October three movements of the new work were ready .
+By 25 September/7 October, three movements of the new work were ready .

 As noted above, Tchaikovsky's arrangement of the Serenade for piano duet (4 hands) was made between 14/26 October and 23 October/4 November 1880.